Every single year business owners spend billions of dollars trying to entice people to visit their website and make a purchase.

 As such, cart abandonment is one of the biggest problems facing online sellers.
-Being able to get consumers to cross the line on finalizing a purchase has become both easier and harder over time!
+Getting consumers to cross the line on finalizing a purchase has become both easier and harder over time!

 It’s easier from the perspective that there is greater exposure to impulse buyers who make quick purchases, so long as the inbound funnel is strong.

-But because of this it is harder to stand out from the competition, with vendors from all of the world competing against each other on search engine results.
+But because of this, it is harder to stand out from the competition, with vendors from all over the world competing against each other on search engine results.

 What this means for your business…is it is essential that every visitor to your website is encouraged to make a purchase.